localForage/localForage/README.md

 ## Browserify and Webpack

-localForage should work with both Browserify and Webpack as of the current master branch.
-Older releases have spotty support but this will soon be fixed.
+localForage 1.3+ works with both Browserify and Webpack.
+If you're using an earlier version of localForage and are having issues with Browserify or Webpack, please upgrade to 1.3.0 or above.

 **For browserify:** ensure that you have the
 [required plugins and transformers](https://github.com/mozilla/localForage/blob/master/package.json#L57) installed.

-**For Webpack:** currently, you need to require localForage as `require('script!localforage')` using [webpack script-loader](https://github.com/webpack/script-loader).

 ## Framework Support